PHenriqueK/FinalPaper/README.md

 This repository contains the material for the Collaborative Research Project in Introduction to Collaborative Social Science Data Analysis (MPP-E1180) @HSoG Berlin.
 We seek to illustrate the magnitude of the "Airbnb effect" on hotels in Berlin, using a Regression Discontinuity Model (RDM).

+#TO DO
+- USE POOLED OLS
+- MAP WITH EVERY DISTRICT AND DENSITY COMPARING 2010 and 2014

 ###Repository Files

 In addition to this readme file, there are 11 files in this repository.